jewkesy/alexa-trifle/README.md

 ## Ranking and Scores
-Alexa will keep your score and tell you your world ranking compared against other players.
+Alexa will keep your score and tell you your world ranking compared against other Alexa players.
-The more games you play and the more questions you answer correctly, the greater chance to improve your rank.
+The more games you play and the more questions you answer correctly, the greater chance to increase your world rank.

+## Gameplay Considerations
-Considering having timed ranking, to encourage gameplay?
+Having timed ranking, to encourage gameplay? i.e weekly as well as all time?